Danaos Stock Price is Undervalued: 15 Reasons Why DAC Stock Price is Undervalued

 Figure #2

-Figure #2 uses the information provided from the Danaos press release which lists the average vessel age of 6.8 years.
-It also assumes a scrap value of $9 million per ship after a total of a ship useful life of 25 years.
-When analyzing any investment decision one of the first evaluations I consider is Internal Rate of Return on future cashflows.
-Since these are what I consider to be conservative estimates with a margin of safety already built in, the minimum rate I am searching for is an internal rate of return greater than a risk-free rate of return which I will use the rate of a corporate AAA bond (for this example, we will seek anything north of 4%).
-Please note Year 1 and Year 2 are already contracted earnings per the Danaos press release: $39 million earnings with an average charter of 2 years ($19.5 million per year).
+Figure #2: Information sourced from the Danaos press release which lists the average vessel age of 6.8 years.
+It also assumes a scrap value of $9 million per ship after an average total ship useful life of 25 years.
+For analysis we will utilize the Internal Rate of Return (IRR) on future cashflows.
+Since these are conservative estimates with a margin of safety built in, the minimum rate we will be looking for is an internal rate of return greater than a risk-free rate of return (Corporate AAA bond rate – 4%).
+Note Year 1 and Year 2 earnings have already been contracted: $39 million earnings with an average charter of 2 years ($19.5 million per year).
 Year 3-18 use the most conservative calculations from Figure #1.
 After considering annual earnings, scrap value, and the $260 million cash investment, the IRR is 9.271%.
-I am please with this IRR, not necessary as a % but as this is the most conservative of our estimates with significant upside potential alongside the company’s ability to refinance these ships later to most certainly substantially increase IRR.
+I am comfortably pleased with this IRR; not necessary as a current % but largely due to this being a very conservative estimate, which means there is significant upside.
+Not to mention, company may also choose to refinance these ships down the road to increase IRR.

 #5) Healthy Global Trade